sammy007/ether-proxy/README.md

     go build -o ether-proxy.exe main.go

+### Building on Mac OS X

+If you didn't install [Brew](http://brew.sh/), do it.
+Then install Golang:

+    brew install go

+And follow Linux installation instructions because they are the same for OS X.

 ### Configuration

 Configuration is self-describing, just copy *config.example.json* to *config.json* and specify endpoint URL and upstream URLs.